amitZalle/CVSA_HW1/README.md

 To run the training of the model, you must have 'yolov8n.pt' file in the same folder, and run the file 'runProgram.py'.

-The download link of the final model's weights is: https://drive.google.com/file/d/1wrFZihOdjx314JzT6Va0Pe7LxtDrLJ00/view?usp=sharing
+The final model weights are saved as "pseudo_trained_ood_model.pt" and the download link of the final model's weights is: https://drive.google.com/file/d/1wrFZihOdjx314JzT6Va0Pe7LxtDrLJ00/view?usp=sharing

 To predict on an image, you must insert the image path inside the 'predict.py' file and run it. the prediction will appear in the main folder under 'image_prediction.png'.